devops-surya/devops-training/Fast_Track_April_2022/Docker_Kubernetes/Docker.md

 ![preview](../images/Docker5.png)
 ![preview](../images/Docker6.png)

-* To run the image we have created
+* To create a container from the  image we have created
 ```
 docker conatiner run <imagename>
 docker conatiner run myfirstimage